 Filipinos in Northern Territory of Australia

-The Northern Territory has been home for many migrant Filipinos who stayed in the country way back from the 1800’s.
-It was during the 1895 when a small of predominantly from the central and southern Philippines, who were employed as divers and processors of pearl shells in the local pearling industry.
+The Northern Territory has been home to many migrant Filipinos who stayed in the country way back from the 1800’s.
+It was during 1895 when a small group of Filipinos predominantly from the central and southern Philippines, were employed as divers and processors of pearl shells in the local pearling industry.

 The worsening political situation in the Philippines following the declaration of Martial law in 1972 also led the professional and well-qualified Filipinos to seek better opportunities and improve their standard of living overseas.
 Filipinos in Northern Territory were mostly teachers who found opportunities through the attractive packages provided by the Commonwealth Teaching Service and undertook teaching positions in Darwin, Katherine and Alice Springs.

 During the 1980’s when the Australian Government introduces the Family Reunion and Marriage Visa Scheme really paves the wave for the migration of the Filipino community’s extended family and spouses of Australian residents to the Northern Territory.
 Today, this migration continues through the Filipino entrants under the Australian Government’s 457 visa for business and skilled migrants– in jobs ranging from mechanics to civil engineers and is part of the solution to the skills shortage in the Northern Territory.
 The spouses and children have accompanied many of these entrants, many of whom have obtained permanent resident status.

 The Filipino Australian Association of NT (FAANT), established in 1973, plays an important role in organizing community events such as the Barrio Fiesta, Harmony Day Youth Concert and the anniversary celebration of the Philippine Independence.